 The Webelos Athlete activity badge is a pretty straightforward badge to work on with your den.
 You will need two meetings, 30 days apart to complete the badge.
 Our meetings took about an hour, but your time might vary depending on how many Webelos you have in your den and how many times you need to explain the directions.

 For this badge your Webelos have to do several fitness tasks.
 Then they are supposed to work on these skills on their own and then do the tasks again 30 days later to see if they improved.
-This is similar to the fitness requirements for the Tenderfoot badge and for the Personal Fitness merit badge which they will work on when they get to Boy Scouts.

 I had my den chiefs make up a chart with their results from the first round of testing.
 Then when we repeated the tests 30 days later, we had the information there, rather than depending on all of them to bring their own personal charts back.
 When we reviewed if they had improved or not at the second meeting, we talked about improvement could mean a shorter time or an increased number of repetitions, but it can also mean that they improved in form.